PCI DSS v4.0: Targeted Risk Analysis Explained

 If all this sounds daunting, there is no need to panic.
 TRAs are new requirements under v4.0 of the PCI DSS, and the PCI Council has given organizations an additional year after the deadline for transitioning to v4.0 to implement these controls.
 Accordingly, TRAs are not mandatory until after March 31st, 2025; in the meantime, they are only considered best practice.

 Finally, in practice, your organization may not be required to conduct any TRAs, due to possible scope reduction and/or limiting your assessment to particular SAQs.
-And as we approach the transition date for v4.0 and implementation date for TRAs, we expect further guidance and clarifications from the PCI Council.
-CampusGuard will continue to monitor for such updates, and your CampusGuard team can work with you to help determine applicability of TRA requirements and how to meet them as you work towards preparing for your transition to v4.0 of the PCI DSS.
+And as we approach the transition date for v4.0 and the implementation date for TRAs, we expect further guidance and clarifications from the PCI Council.
+CampusGuard will continue to monitor for such updates, and your CampusGuard team can work with you to help determine the applicability of TRA requirements and how to meet them as you work towards preparing for your transition to v4.0 of the PCI DSS.

 *TRA only required where not using continuous behavioral analysis tools for malware detection